benewaayaa/Award-and-Actors_SQL-porfolio/README.md

 ABOUT THE DATASET

-The dataset, powered by SQL, delves into "Epic TV Adventures," covering awards, characters, credits, episodes, persons, and votes.
+The dataset, powered by SQL, delves into "TV Adventures," covering awards, characters, credits, episodes, persons, and votes.
 SQL queries provide key insights into award distribution, organizational achievements, individual contributions, and viewer engagement.
-This dataset is a valuable resource for making informed decisions to ensure the ongoing success of "Epic TV Adventures."
+This dataset is a valuable resource for making informed decisions to ensure the ongoing success of "TV Adventures."

 Insight to be Gained: